 We offer advice on strategy, due diligence, partnership opportunities, and best practices in philanthropy.
 Christine Sherry brings a thirty-year career of leadership in the foundation sector, business, law and global affairs to her consulting.
 She engages a team of researchers whose talents are specifically matched to client needs.
 In addition to her specialized coaching, Christine teaches philanthropy through the Stanford Continuing Studies program.

-• This fall, Christine will be returning to Stanford Continuing Studies to teach a new course entitled Philanthropy 2017: New Politics, New Realities.
+• This fall, Christine returned to Stanford Continuing Studies to teach a new course entitled Philanthropy 2017: New Politics, New Realities.
 Since the November 2016 election, America has witnessed a dramatic shift in its political climate and policy priorities.
-In the upcoming course, we will explore the ways in which nonprofits, philanthropists, and the general public have mobilized resources and developed an organized response on a variety of issues ranging from immigration and environmental protection, to health care and civil rights.
-The class will be held as a one-day seminar on October 28 from 10:00am to 4:00pm.
-Registration opens on August 21.
+The course explored the ways in which nonprofits, philanthropists, and the general public have mobilized resources and developed an organized response on a variety of issues ranging from immigration and environmental protection, to health care and civil rights.

 • On March 29th, Christine was in conversation with Dave Peery of the Peery Foundation at a special event for the J.P.
 Morgan Philanthropy Centre in Seattle, Washington.
 The event also highlighted our two-part publication that brings to life the theory and practice of philanthropy, authored by Sherry Consulting with the Philanthropy Centre of J.P.
 Morgan.
 The report can be found here.